rosnfeld/crs_tj/README.md

-oecd_crs
+crs_tj
 ========

-Tools for looking at OECD's Creditor Reporting System data beyond what's available in their query wizard at http://stats.oecd.org/qwids/
+Tools for looking at Transitional Justice data in OECD's Creditor Reporting System.
+Mostly a django-based site that can be seen as a domain-specific alternative to http://stats.oecd.org/qwids/